 Whether you are a biological or adoptive mother, trying to become a mother, or the partner of a mother, your mental health and wellbeing matters.
 You may be struggling with exhaustion, irritability, anger, fear, depression, anxiety, guilt, racing or scary thoughts, loss of interest and pleasure, relationship and sexuality problems, body image issues, or insomnia.
 Whether you are experiencing acute distress or are simply trying to adjust to a “new normal,” all women need and deserve a supportive space where they can be nurtured and receive experienced, professional care.

 I have extensive training and am experienced in providing individual, family, and group psychotherapy, consultation, crisis intervention, and education for:

-Partners and babies are welcome to accompany you, and I aim to provide a calm, nurturing environment where you can feel at ease while nursing, feeding, or caring for your child.
+Partners and babies are welcome to accompany you, and I aim to provide a calm, comforting environment where you can feel at ease while nursing, feeding, or caring for your child.

-Group support: I also offer an 8-week therapeutic support group for postpartum moms.
+Group support: I also offer a weekly drop-in community support gathering for new and expecting moms.
 Click here to learn more.